GNAT-Academic-Program/lab_rsa/lab_instructions.md

 - Once you find the correct version (as seen below), click "Install".

 #### Opening the lab project files:
 - On the home page, click 'Open Folder'.
-Alternatively, you can find the option to 'Open Folder' in the 'File' tab at the top left of the screen.
+Alternatively, you can find the option to 'Open Folder' through: File -> Open folder
 - Navigate to the Gihub repository that you cloned in the previous steps.
 Select Open.